mariik4/SyncScheduler/README.md

 2. Ability to schedule an event in 2 ways: via calendar, when the user searches for this or that date by flipping the calendar, or via dynamic window, so that the user does not have to flip the calendar manually, just set the date in the format 02.04.2025 in the window and all the data to the event and it will be automatically added to the calendar.
 3. Optimised date suggestion taking into account the conditions set by the user
 4. If there are conflicts between events, the application should notify the user and suggest new date options for rescheduling.
-5. Ability to prioritise events
+5. Ability to prioritize events
 6. Taking priority into account when selecting optimal dates and organising